Denver Colorado, USA Travel Guide

 Enter religious sites quietly and with appreciation.
 Observe any posted guidelines, like dress codes or flash photography restrictions.
 These are rare in Denver.

 Your spending choices directly relate to the local economy.
 Support businesses that benefit the Denver community.
-Patronize local restaurants, breweries, boutiques, and galleries.
+Patronize local restaurants, breweries, boutiques, and art galleries.
 These establishments contribute to Denver's unique character.
 Buy souvenirs from local artists.
-Consider donating to reliable local non-profits or non-profits that support the community or environment, such as The Rainforest Site (GreaterGood).
+Consider donating to reputable local charities or non-profits that help the community or environment, such as The Rainforest Site (GreaterGood).

 Your engagement with Denver's culture deepens your experience and supports local traditions.